telerik/kendo-ui-core/docs/controls/navigation/treeview/how-to/prevent-dragging-to-deep-levels.md

       if (e.statusClass == "add") {
         var destination = this.dataItem(e.dropTarget);

-        // if the (zero-based) destination level is 3,
+        // If the (zero-based) destination level is 3,
-        // allowing the operation will result in a 5-level tree if (destination.level() == 3) {
+        // allowing the operation will result in a 5-level tree. if (destination.level() == 3) {
-          // deny the operation
+          // Deny the operation
           e.setStatusClass("k-denied");
         }
       }